scmclimited/toon-format-spec/SPEC.md

     - Otherwise: expanded list items: key[N<delim?>]: with "- …" items (see Sections 9.4 and 10).
 - Root form discovery:
   - If the first non-empty depth-0 line is a valid root array header per Section 6 (must include a colon), decode a root array.
-  - Else if the document has exactly one non-empty line and it is neither a valid array header nor a key-value line (quoted or unquoted key), decode a single primitive.
+  - Else if the document has exactly one non-empty line and it is neither a valid array header nor a key-value line (quoted or unquoted key), decode a single primitive (examples: `hello`, `42`, `true`).
   - Otherwise, decode an object.
-  - In strict mode, multiple non-key/value non-header lines at depth 0 is invalid.
+  - In strict mode, if there are two or more non-empty depth-0 lines that are neither headers nor key-value lines, the document is invalid.
+Example of invalid input (strict mode):
+    ```
+    hello
+    world
+    ```
+    This would be two primitives at root depth, which is not a valid TOON document structure.

 ## 6. Header Syntax (Normative)